-In June 2021 we awarded a further grant of £500,000 to UK Youth.
-It enables them to test different approaches in the design and delivery of youth social action projects, explore how to make them sustainable and embed best practice into a bigger network of projects.
+In June 2021 Spirit of 2012 awarded a further grant of £500,000 to UK Youth for the EmpowHER Legacy programme.
+Through this programme, UK Youth will test different approaches in the design and delivery of youth social action projects, explore how to make them sustainable and embed best practice into a bigger network of projects.

 The grant funds:

 - The delivery of training and resources, including an evaluation framework, to 52 youth organisations;

 - Support for national partners to develop a network to share local knowledge of best practice in youth social action project design and fundraising

 - Resources for sharing widely with other youth organisations to support the delivery of effective and sustainable programmes to embed best practice.

 This was added to by an £18,430 underspend from the first phase of EmpowHER which was used for training for delivery partners, translation of the EmpowHER toolkit, and an access fund to support young women and girls facing barriers to participation.